09 Sep Managing access to different parts of your leisure centre

 “But the solution itself also needs to be safe.
 No one wants to see a child get caught in a gate or door.”

 Centaman Entrance Control’s EasyGate range includes infrared safety beams and torque sensors that monitor the area near the barriers and stops them from closing or opening on an obstruction.
 The beams and sensors also help detect tailgating and unauthorised entry.
 They can also be linked with a facility’s fire alarm system to automatically open in an emergency.
+While an automatic gate is great, automatic doors may be more useful in a scenario where there’s a fire, as they’re wide and more accessible for people to leave a part of the leisure centre.
+You can click here to learn about automatic door installation for a more accessible building.

 Mr Bystram says it’s also worth considering that most people won’t access your facility every day, like in a corporate environment, so they won’t be as familiar with your access control solution.
 Therefore, it needs to be easy to use.